FAQs About Federal Work-Study

 Yes, but student cannot exceed the amount of award for the academic year.
-The student and supervisor will be responsible for tracking the hours worked so they do not exceed awarded amounts.
-Contracts from both positions must be complete and submitted to the CAP Center for processing.
-This does not increase any FWS award and students may not exceed the amount of their award.
+The student worker and supervisor will be responsible for tracking the hours worked so the student worker does not exceed awarded amounts.
+Contracts from both positions must be complete and submitted to the FWS Coordinator for processing.
+This does not increase their award and student workers will not be allowed to exceed the awarded amount.

 How do I find a job?

-Can my FWS award change during the year?
+Can my work-study award change during the year?

 Yes.
 Occasionally the Financial Aid Office will need to revise the amount of awards based on changes in financial situations or receipt of additional financial resources.
 This could include scholarships and third party contract.
-It is the student responsibility to notify the supervisor of any award changes.
+It is the students responsibility to notify the supervisor of any award changes